Daniel-Mietchen/datascience/reuse.md

 The bot's activity has revealed a number of [inconsistencies in the XML at PMC](https://en.wikipedia.org/wiki/User:Daniel_Mietchen/Talks/JATS-Con_2014/Inconsistent_XML_as_a_Barrier_to_Reuse_of_Open_Access_Content), since the XML standard in use at PMC ([JATS](http://jats.nlm.nih.gov/)) is by design not very prescriptive and leaves lots of room for interpretation.

 This sparked the formation of the [JATS for Reuse](https://github.com/jats4r) (JATS4R) Working Group that now elaborates recommendations on how best to tag articles in JATS, so as to facilitate reuse.

+## PubMed Central
+* adopting JATS4R recommendations
+* implementing data citation as per JATS 1.1d2
+* providing high-res images via API
+* more fine-grained search, e.g. for [supplementary video or audio files](http://www.ncbi.nlm.nih.gov/pmc/?term=(%22supplementary+material%22)+AND+(audio+OR+movie+OR+sound+OR+video+OR+animation))
+* make the ingestion XSLT and schematrons public

 ## Stats
 * [Page views of medical pages on the English Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Medicine/Popular_pages)